What is CPD?

 If you have had correspondence with us during the year about your exceptional circumstances, please make sure you also include details in your application form.

 There is still time to undertake CPD during November and December.
 We would encourage you to consider any in-house training available as well as relevant webinars, which can often be completed from your desk or at home.

 If you intend to complete CPD in late November or December, after submitting your practising certificate application, you should note this on your CPD record as usual.
 Please ensure the CPD activity is booked before it is entered on your CPD record (for example, by reserving a place at a conference, accepting an invitation to a seminar or registering for a webinar).

 If the CPD activity is not in fact undertaken for any reason, you will need to choose another CPD activity and let us know about the change to your CPD record.
 Please remember that CPD records are subject to audit.

-We recognise that some Costs Lawyers might be furloughed or otherwise not able to work for certain periods in 2020 due to COVID-19.
+We recognise that some Costs Lawyers might be furloughed or otherwise not able to work for certain periods in 2021 due to COVID-19.
 The requirement to attain 12 CPD points for the year will be reduced by one CPD point for each full month that you’re not able to work.
-For example, if you were furloughed for two full months, you would only need to attain 10 CPD points in 2020.
+For example, if you were furloughed full-time for two full months, you would only need to attain 10 CPD points in 2021.
 We will ask for evidence of your time away from work (such as a letter from your employer) to ensure that everyone is treated fairly.